joao-parana/my-data-model/README.md

 ## License

-`soma-data-model` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`my-data-model` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.